LeQua2024/lequa2024.github.io/Tasks.md

 **For each task from T1 to T4, participant teams are not supposed to use (training / development / test) data other than those provided for that subtask.**

-Register your team for participating in LeQua 2024 by filling [this form](https://forms.gle/1U8g9fP5qzzpF5TJ6); you may decide to participate in all four LeQua 2024 tasks or only in the ones you are most interested in.
+Register your team for participating in LeQua 2024 by filling [this form](https://forms.gle/1U8g9fP5qzzpF5TJ6).
+You may decide to participate in all four LeQua 2024 tasks or only in the ones you are most interested in.
+Please fill one form per team.
+There may be more than one team per institution, but a person can be a member of one LeQua 2024 team only.